illkil/2025_GP_4/README.md

 Open the MAMP application, then click: Start Servers

 3. Open the Dashboard in Browser
-After servers start, open your browser and go to: http://localhost:8888/2025_GP_4/WujedDashboard/Wujed.html
+After servers start, open your browser and go to: [http://localhost:8888//WujedDashboard/Wujed.html](http://localhost:8888/Wujed%20Dashboard/Wujed.html)

 ### Notes
 If the dashboard does not load data, ensure Apache is running on port 8888.

+Confirm that the URL is currect.

 Confirm your Firebase config inside dashboard files is correct.